kfehlhauer/blg/content/about/index.md

 6/2014 – 4/2019
 ### Lead Database Architect
 #### Activision Publishing: Boulder, CO/Remote
-In my role as Lead Data Engineer at Activision's Central Data Products organization, I championed significant advancements in our analytics, model-building capabilities, and game design support.
-I introduced the use of Apache Airflow and Spark company-wide, significantly impacting our data management and analytical capabilities.
+Championed significant advancements in Activision's analytics, model-building capabilities, and game design support.
+Innovated by introducing the use of Apache Airflow and Spark company-wide, significantly impacting the organization's data management and analytical capabilities.

 Key Contributions and Responsibilities:
 - Collaborating with game developers to optimize gameplay elements such as vehicles and weapons in Call of Duty: Black Ops IV through data-driven analytics